maltaweel/InsectNLTK/README.md

 patternMatching:  The only method used here is retrieveContent(), which also applies a filter to retrieve text desired.
 The basic point of this method is to get the desired text for analysis.
 The method is called within model.run().

 <i>db</i>

 filterBeetle:  module uses filterBeetleSentences() that filters are returns relevant sentences for the analysis.
 This is called by patternMatching.retrieveContent().
 Sentences before, after, and within the desired (filtered) terms are returned.

 filterGovernment:  module uses filterGovernmentType(), which is a method called by patternMatching.retrieveContent() and finds relevant government text to analyze.

 mongoConnection:  module gets relevant database from Mongo (assumed to be insectNLTK) and collection (also called insectNLTK).

+<i>analysis</i>

+countYears: module uses a run() method to launch loadData(), which counts the number of documents for given years and number of words for those years.
+The results are printed in output as year_numbers.csv.

+searchMatch:  module is used to merge LDP and HDP results, which are assumed to be placed in topics,